GameFoundry/bsf/Documentation/Manuals/User/importingAudio.md

 A variety of properties can be customized on import, the most important of which being audio format, compression/streaming mode, bit depth and 2D/3D toggle.

 ## Audio format {#importingAudio_a_a}
 Audio format determines in what format will audio data be stored in, once imported.
-It is controlled by @ref bs::AudioClipImportOptions::setFormat "AudioClipImportOptions::setFormat()" which accepts @ref bs::AudioFormat "AudioFormat" enumeration as a parameter.
+It is controlled by @ref bs::AudioClipImportOptions::format "AudioClipImportOptions::format" which accepts @ref bs::AudioFormat "AudioFormat" enumeration.

 There are only two formats supported:
  - PCM - This is raw uncompressed audio data stored in pulse-code modulation format